sarahquigley/milk-mustache/src/_posts/recipes/2012-05-28-picadillo.md

 ---
 layout: post
 title: Picadillo
 excerpt: "I grew up in a never finished house.
-On the outside, it was your picture perfect image of an Irish stone cottage, going to seed a little, walls of brown and grey mottled granite, windows trimmed in brick, two lazy ash trees, branches drooping over a slate roof with occasional tile ajar, gutters groaning with sodden leaves."
+On the outside, it was your picture perfect image of an Irish stone cottage, going to seed a little, walls of brown and grey mottled granite, windows trimmed in brick.
+Two lazy ash trees drooped over a slate roof with occasional tile ajar, gutters groaning with sodden leaves."
 category: recipes
 tags: [dinner, meat, beef, hispanic]
 image: